DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Algorithm Design

 \subsubsection{GEMM-based algorithms parallelization scheme}

-In Figure~\ref{fig:GEMM_PAR}, we present the parallel design of GEMM-based algorithms optimized to maximize the speedup when running on multi-core shared-memory platforms.
-To offload the compute-intensive matrix-vector multiplication between \(\textit{\textbf{x}}\) and \(\textit{\textbf{W}}\) onto the CL, we assign to the cores the processing of \(chunk_0\) elements for each \(\textit{\textbf{W}}\) row following the column-wise decomposition scheme.
+In Figure~\ref{fig:GEMM_PAR}, we present the parallel design of GEMM-based algorithms optimized to maximize the speedup running on multi-core shared-memory platforms.
+To offload the compute-intensive matrix-vector multiplication between \(\textit{\textbf{x}}\) and \(\textit{\textbf{W}}\) onto the CL, we assign to the cores the processing of \(chunk_0\) elements for each \(\textit{\textbf{W}}\) row following the \REVA{horizontal} decomposition scheme.
 By using the offline determined \(chunk_0\) size and the \(core_{id}\), the cores compute at runtime lower (\(lb_0\)) and upper bounds (\(ub_0\)) data indexes for the first computation. \(OP1\) consists of a partial matrix-vector multiplication where each core processes a \(\textit{\textbf{W}}\) row chunk multiplying and accumulating with the chunked input \(\textit{\textbf{x}}\).
-Iterating the processing on \(\textit{\textbf{W}}\) rows, we store core-dependant intermediate results in a \(N_{class}\,\times\,n_{cores}\) sized shared global array \(\textit{\textbf{R}}\).
-To obtain the effective matrix-vector multiplication result, we combine intermediate results \(\textit{\textbf{R}}\) with vector \(\textit{\textbf{b}}\) switching to a row-wise parallel scheme in \(OP2\).
-Namely, the computation consists of accumulating \(\textit{\textbf{R}}\) elements by row with the corresponding \(\textit{\textbf{b}}\) value.
+Iterating the processing on \(\textit{\textbf{W}}\) rows, we store core-dependant intermediate results in a \(N_{class}\,\times\,n_{cores}\) sized shared global array \(\textit{\textbf{R}}\). \REVA{After getting through a synchronization barrier, we obtain the effective matrix-vector multiplication result by combining intermediate results \(\textit{\textbf{R}}\) with vector \(\textit{\textbf{b}}\) and switching to a \REVA{vertical} parallel scheme in \(OP2\).} Namely, the computation consists of accumulating \(\textit{\textbf{R}}\) elements by row with the corresponding \(\textit{\textbf{b}}\) value.
 By leveraging a fresh \(chunk_1\), we calculate core-dependent \(lb_1\) and \(ub_1\) bounds which defines \(\textit{\textbf{b}}\) elements and \(\textit{\textbf{R}}\) rows assigned to each core.
 Thus, each core iterates on the \(chunk_1\) size accumulating \(\textit{\textbf{R}}\) rows with \(\textit{\textbf{b}}\) elements and leading to the \(N_{class}\) sized result vector \(\textit{\textbf{y}}\).
 A CL synchronization barrier forces cores to wait until all CL cores finish \(OP2\) computation to avoid L1 data coherency issues.
 Consequently, the core master executes a sequential activation function \(OP3\) depending on the specific GEMM-based algorithm.
 LR requires the Softmax function to normalize the result, while SVM includes the \(sign\) routines to retrieve the argument sign.
 Lastly, \(OP3\) ends with the ArgMax to return the class with the highest score.